TUNUNIVERSITY/Tununiversity-version-1.1/README.md

 ##  Overview

-UniPlatform is a full-featured university management system designed to streamline academic operations for students, teachers, administrators, and department heads.
+Tununiversity is a full-featured university management system designed to streamline academic operations for students, teachers, administrators, and department heads.
 Built with a modern microservices architecture, it provides a scalable, maintainable, and efficient solution for educational institutions.

 ### Key Highlights